ordina-jworks/ordina-jworks.github.io/_posts/2018-09-27-SpringOne-Platform.md

 > It's really, really easy to get misaligned.
 > And when you get misaligned, it's really easy to ship the wrong thing.

-That's why Pivotal has build a tool to help teams articulate and align around business outcomes to give organizations the high-level view so they can assure that everyone is aligned and delivering value.
+That's why Pivotal has built a tool to help teams articulate and align around business outcomes to give organizations the high-level view so they can assure that everyone is aligned and delivering value.

 Watch the talk <a href="https://www.youtube.com/watch?v=1ezNJvajUU0&feature=youtu.be&t=11m43s" target="_blank">here</a>.